standardhealth/cimpl-doc/docs/cimpl6Reference.md

 The tooling will not allow for duplicate namespaces.

-!!! note "While it is best practice to use only lower case letters, the strict requirements only require the word to begin with a lowercase letter.
+>**Note:** "While it is best practice to use only lower case letters, the strict requirements only require the word to begin with a lowercase letter.
 The rest of the namespace allows for mixed casing and hyphens"

 ### File Description
 The `Description` keyword provides the user the ability to define the purpose of the file, within the confines of a project.